irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 ####################################
  Known current limitations, caveats
 ####################################
-For limitations and caveats, see the official user manual, the RUM document.
+For limitations and caveats, see the official user manual (RUM).